 - Spots of dried blood on your mattress or pillow.
 These spots are normally dark-reddish-brown and are caused when you accidentally crash the bedbugs as you turn during sleep.

 - You may also want to look for evidence of exo-skeleton.
 They are usually pale-brown in color.

-The best way to deal with bed bugs (kill) is to ensure they do not get in your house in the first place.
+The best way to deal with bed bugs (kill) is to ensure they do not get into your house in the first place.
 When they begin to breed, their number swells like a malignant tumor.

-To make that happen, you need to invest in powerful bed bug repellent.
+To make that happen, you need to invest in a powerful bed bug repellent.
 You may also consider getting a mattress cover that deters them from finding safe shelters within your mattress.